swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 However, even though our dinner preparation is asynchronous, it is still *sequential*.
 It waits until the vegetables have been chopped before starting to marinate the meat, then waits again until the meat is ready before preheating the oven.
 Our hungry patrons will be very hungry indeed by the time dinner is finally done.

-To make dinner preparation go faster, we need to perform some of the tasks in *parallel*, but at the same time, we need to do so with some form of structure.
-Not all tasks can be just launched in parallel, hoping for the best.
-In order to properly deal with parallelism, we need structure, and that structure is *concurrency*.
-The vegetables can be chopped at the same time as the meat is marinating and the oven is preheating.
-We can be combining the ingredients into the dish while the oven preheats.
-But we cannot prepare the dish before it's individual parts (the veggies and meat) are prepared.
+To make dinner preparation go faster, we need to perform some of these steps *concurrently*.
+To do so, we can break down our recipe into different tasks that can happen in parallel.
+The vegetables can be chopped at the same time that the meat is marinating and the oven is preheating.
+Sometimes there are dependencies between tasks: as soon as the vegetables and meat are ready, we can combine them in a dish, but we can't put that dish into the oven until the oven is hot.
+All of these tasks are part of the larger task of making dinner.
+When all of these tasks are complete, dinner is served.

-This proposal aims to provide the necessary tools to describe such task dependencies and allow for "overlapping" *parallel* execution the steps, we can cook our dinner faster.
+This proposal aims to provide the necessary tools to carve work up into smaller tasks that can run concurrently, to allow tasks to wait for each other to complete, and to effectively manage the overall progress of a task.

 ## Proposed solution

-Structured concurrency provides an ergonomic way to introduce concurrency into asynchronous functions.
-Every asynchronous function runs as part of an asynchronous *task*, which is the analogue of a thread.
-Structured concurrency allows a task to easily create child tasks, which perform some work on behalf of---and concurrently with---the task itself.
+Our approach follows the principles of *structured concurrency*.
+All asynchronous functions run as part of an asynchronous *task*.
+Tasks can conveniently make child tasks that will perform work concurrently.
+This creates a hierarchy of tasks, and information can conveniently flow up and down the hierarchy, making it convenient to manage the whole thing holistically.

 ### Child tasks

 This proposal introduces an easy way to create child tasks with `async let`:

 ```swift